-- Multiple stressors and modulation of radiation effects in living organisms.
-(MELODI, ALLIANCE, EURADOS) - Development of health surveillance procedures.
-(MELODI, NERIS, EURADOS) - Biological indicators of radiation exposure, effects, health risk and disease susceptibility to inform emergency management and epidemiological studies.
-(MELODI, NERIS, EURADOS) - Improvement in the modelling of biokinetics and dosimetry of internal emitters (MELODI, EURADOS, ALLIANCE) - Improved organ dosimetry in epidemiological studies (MELODI, EURADOS, ALLIANCE)

-- Update personalized dosimetry in medical applications (MELODI, EURADOS) - Investigation of the biological effectiveness of different radiation sources (MELODI, EURADOS, ALLIANCE) - The roles of genetic and epigenetic changes in heritable/transgenerational and somatic effects relevant to individual and population health.
-(MELODI, ALLIANCE) - Inter- and intra-species differences in radiosensitivity (MELODI, ALLIANCE) - Biomarkers of exposure and effects in living organisms (MELODI, ALLIANCE)
+EURADOS ALLIANCE NERIS EURAMED Multiple stressors and modulation of radiation effects in living organisms х х Development of health surveillance procedures x х Biological indicators of radiation exposure, effects, health risk and disease susceptibility to inform emergency management and epidemiological studies. х Х Improvement in the modelling of biokinetics and dosimetry of internal emitters х х Improved organ dosimetry in epidemiological studies х х Update personalized dosimetry in medical applications х х Investigation of the biological effectiveness of different radiation sources Х х The roles of genetic and epigenetic changes in heritable/transgenerational and somatic effects relevant to individual and population health. х Inter- and intra-species differences in radiosensitivity х х Biomarkers of exposure and effects in living organisms х х